Every brand and product on Living Cozy is independently selected by our editors. We may earn a commission for things you buy.

 Mid-Century Modern Bed

 The mid-century modern bed might not look like anything special, but that's precisely the point.
 Look for long rectangular shapes in various wood stains that don't seem to do much other than hold a mattress.
 But, it's key in giving the bedroom a clean and crisp look.
+A mid-century bench can also create a nice additional feature next to the bed.

 Mid-Century Modern Nightstand